 The initial transfer to a 529 plan must be for yourself, your spouse, or a tax dependent but a 529 plan allows you to change the beneficiary afterward.

-This can be a great workaround for grandparents and uncles/aunts.
-When their income is below the income limit, they cash out I Bonds and transfer the money to a 529 plan for themselves.
+This can be a great workaround if you’re a grandparent, an uncle, or an aunt.
+When your income is below the income limit, you cash out I Bonds and transfer the money to a 529 plan you set up for yourself.
 The I Bonds interest will be tax-free in the year of the cashout and transfer.
-They can change the 529 plan beneficiary next year to their grandchild or nephew/niece.
+You can change the 529 plan beneficiary next year to a grandchild, a nephew, or a niece.

-Changing the 529 plan beneficiary from themselves counts as a gift to the new beneficiary for the purpose of gift tax and generation-skipping tax.
+Changing the 529 plan beneficiary from yourself counts as a gift to the new beneficiary for the purpose of gift tax and generation-skipping tax.

 Pay Down Student Loans

 Paying down student loans for college expenses incurred in previous years doesn’t count as qualified higher education expenses in the current year.
-However, if you cash out I Bonds and transfer into a 529 plan, the 529 plan allows tax-free withdrawals of up to $10,000 per beneficiary in a lifetime.
+However, if you cash out I Bonds and transfer into a 529 plan, the 529 plan allows tax-free withdrawals of up to $10,000 per beneficiary in a lifetime to repay student loans.
 Your income in the year of the cashout and transfer still has to be under the income limit though.

 The amount allowed in this workaround is limited but it’s better than nothing.

 You need to include IRS Form 8815 in your tax return when you claim the tax exemption on cashing out I Bonds for college expenses or transfers to a 529 plan.
 Tax software TurboTax and H&R Block cover this.